Criticism of Microsoft

 Microsoft has been criticized for various aspects of its products and business practices.
 Issues with ease of use, robustness, and security of the company's software are common targets for critics.
 In the 2000s, a number of malware mishaps targeted security flaws in Windows and other products.
 Microsoft was also accused of locking vendors and consumers in to their products, and of not following or complying with existing standards in its software.
 Total cost of ownership comparisons between Linux and Microsoft Windows are a continuous point of debate.

 The company has been the subject of numerous lawsuits, brought by several governments and by other companies, for unlawful monopolistic practices.
 It was the subject of the landmark 1998 United States v.
 Microsoft Corp.
 American antitrust law case, during which Microsoft CEO Bill Gates was called "evasive and unresponsive" and the company's officials were found on a number of occasions to have falsified evidence.
 In 2004, the European Union found Microsoft guilty in the Microsoft Corp. v.
 Commission case, and it received an 899 million euro fine.

 Ties to US Government departments

 On September 14, 2019, Microsoft's flagship store was shut down by protestors as part of a direct action organized by Close the Camps NYC.
 The action was in response to Microsoft's $19.4 million contract with U.S. Immigration and Customs Enforcement (ICE).
-Microsoft's relationship with the immigration enforcement agency was revealed by executive Tom Keane, through a company blog post that describes ICE's use of the company's high-security cloud storage product Azure Government.
+Microsoft's relationship with the immigration enforcement agency was revealed by executive Tom Keane, through a company blog post that described ICE's use of the company's high-security cloud storage product Azure Government.
 He went on to say the company is "proud to support" the work of ICE.
-Microsoft has stated it "is not working with the U.S. government on any projects related to separating children from their families at the border."
+As of January 2026, ICE had more than tripled the amount of data stored in Microsoft's Azure platform.

 In February 2019, some of Microsoft's employees protested the company's war profiteering from a $480 million contract to develop augmented reality headsets for the United States Army.